Tucan2/CHESS-QM2-AL-BO/README.md

 This repository contains:
 - Onboarding instructions
 - Project materials
-- Starter code and datasets
+- Study Materials
+- Datasets

 ## Goals
 - Learn about fundamentals of synchrotron data and AI applications